decred/dcrpool/README.md

 making participating accounts forfeit dust payments serves as a good deterrent to accounts that contribute intermittent, sporadic work.
-Participating accounts become compelled to commit and contribute enough resources to the pool worth more than dust outputs to quarantee recieving dividends whenever the pool mines a block.
+Participating accounts become compelled to commit and contribute enough resources to the pool worth more than dust outputs to guarantee receiving dividends whenever the pool mines a block.

 ## Testing